gemstackio/the-complete-algorand-development-course-old/ch-15-creating-atomic-transfers/15_2-initial-environment-setup.md

-# 15.2: Initial Environment Setup
+# Chapter 15.2: Initial Environment Setup

 In this section we will setup our initial environment so by creating our project structure and copying over some pre-existing files.